XeBoris/fun-with-generators/README.md

 # Fun with Generators
-A r&amp;d app to experience Heraku computing infrastructure work
+A R&amp;D app to experience Heraku computing infrastructure work and have some fun Generative Adversarial Networks (GANs)

+Look at the Heraku page: [fun-with-generators](https://fun-with-generators.herokuapp.com/)